Hidden costs of school spirit: how expenses limit equity in extracurriculars

 Carlmont also leans on booster clubs and community support to bridge the gap.

-Still, Steunenberg admits that some activities remain more costly by nature, forming barriers despite available support, which affects more than participation; they impact belonging and identity.
+Still, Steunenberg said that some activities are more costly by nature, forming barriers despite available support, which affects more than participation; they impact belonging and identity.

 “Anytime a student feels they can’t participate in an activity due to financial reasons, it has a dramatic impact on their well-being.
 There’s a sense of being ‘less than’ compared to peers who can afford outside lessons or club sports,” Steunenberg said.